 - Scientists: naturalist Alexander von Humboldt.

-- War memorial: to the 107th New York Infantry Regiment that participated in World War I.
+- War memorial: to the 107th New York infantry regiment that participated in WWI.

-- Animals: Eagles and Prey, Still Hunt and Balto (the latter in honor of sled dogs who rode through a snowstorm to deliver medicine to stop a diphtheria epidemic in Alaska).
+- Animals: Eagles and Prey, Still Hunt and Balto (the latter in honor of sled dogs that went through a snowstorm to deliver medicine to stop a diphtheria epidemic in Alaska).

-This is a Victorian-style fortification designed in 1865.
-There is now a weather observatory here but you can visit the castle and enjoy panoramic views of the Delacorte Theater, the Great Lawn, Turtle Pond, and Ramble Forest.
+It is a Victorian-style fortification designed in 1865.
+Today there is a weather observatory here but you can visit the castle and enjoy panoramic views of the Delacorte Theater, the Great Lawn, Turtle Pond Lake and Ramble Forest.

 12. Have a picnic on Great Lawn

-This is the largest meadow in Central Park, where New Yorkers gather to sunbathe or picnic when the weather is nice.
+It is the largest meadow in Central Park, where New Yorkers gather to sunbathe or have a picnic when the weather is nice.
 If you visit the park in summer, several free events are organized here, such as concerts by the New York Philharmonic Orchestra.

 Where to buy take-out food

-If the weather is fine and it's a sunny day, don't think twice and go for the perfect plan in Central Park.
+If the weather is fine and it's a sunny day, don't hesitate to organize the perfect plan in Central Park.
 But where to buy food for a picnic?

-- The Plaza Food Hall: This is a food market on the subway floor of the Plaza Hotel with a bakery, pastry shop, and bar/restaurant where you can buy different products.
-You can eat here at one of its tables or bars or order a takeaway to go to Central Park.
-The Plaza Food Hall is located at 1 W 59th St.
+- The Plaza Food Hall: This is a food market in the subway floor of the Plaza Hotel with a bakery, pastry shop and bar/restaurant where you can buy different products.
+You can eat here at one of its tables or bars or order a take away to go to Central Park.
+The Plaza Food Hall is located at 1 W 59th St., Central Park.

-- Street stands: Scattered throughout Central Park there are food stands where you can buy hot dogs, waffles, ice cream, sandwiches, and drinks.
+- Street stalls: Scattered throughout Central Park there are several food stands where you can buy hot dogs, waffles, ice cream, sandwiches and drinks.

-- Express Coffee: It is the cheap option of The Loeb Boathouse where they offer burgers, sandwiches, and salads on their menu.
-It has a very nice garden where you can eat when the weather is nice, although they also have a take-away service that allows you to enjoy your meal with a picnic in the park.
+- Café Express: It is the cheap option of The Loeb Boathouse where they offer hamburgers, sandwiches and salads.
+It has a very pleasant garden where to eat when the weather is nice, although they also have a take-away service that allows you to enjoy your meal with a picnic in the park.

 - Le Pain Quotidien: It is a simple cafeteria with affordable prices for lunch or snacks.
-They have a healthy menu, coffee, pastries, and delicious lemonade, which you can enjoy on their cozy terrace overlooking the park.
+They have a healthy menu, coffee, pastries and a delicious lemonade, which you can enjoy on their cozy terrace overlooking the park.
 They also have free WiFi.

-There are many ways to tour Central Park, but the time you have may not be infinite and you are afraid of leaving things to see.
-The truth is that touring the park by bike is a very good option, as it will allow you to visit it in much less time and see its main points of interest.
+There are many ways to tour Central Park, but the time you have available may not be infinite and you are afraid of leaving things to see.
+The truth is that touring the park by bicycle is a very good option, as it will allow you to go around the park in much less time and see its main points of interest.

-At the main entrances to the park, you will see that there are stands where you can rent a bike: I recommend that you take it for about two hours, so you will have time to tour every one of the park's points of interest.
+At the main entrances to the park you will see that there are stands where you can rent a bike: I recommend that you take it for about two hours, so you will have time to get to almost everything you need.

-A different and fun way to discover Central Park is to take a private bike taxi tour where you will be guided by a professional guide to see the most iconic places of this park and also others that usually go unnoticed by tourists.
-You will also see some of the locations of movies that have been filmed here, as well as several of the houses of famous people.
+A different and fun way to discover Central Park is to take a private bike taxi tour where a professional guide will show you the most iconic places of this place and also others that usually go unnoticed by tourists.
+You will also see some of the locations of movies that have been filmed here, as well as several of the houses of celebrities.

 14. Visit the museums and landmark buildings surrounding Central Park

-Apart from all the sites I have already mentioned to see in Central Park, in your route you have to include some museums and buildings that are located on the edges of the park.
-The most important ones from north to south are the following:
+Apart from all the sites I have already mentioned to see in Central Park, in your route you have to include some museums and buildings that are on the edge of the park.
+The most important from north to south are the following:

 - Guggenheim Museum: One of the best museums in New York for its magnificent collection of modern art and the spectacular architecture of its modernist building designed by Frank Lloyd Wright.
 The Guggenheim is an icon of the 20th century.

-- MET: The largest museum in the city and one of the most prominent in the city.
+- MET Museum: The largest museum in the city and one of the most prominent in the city.
 Its collection brings together works of art from around the world with more than 5,000 years of history.
 The MET is fascinating!

-- Museum of Natural History: This is one of New York's must-see museums.
-The Museum of Natural History was created for the study of the universe, the Earth, the human being, and the dissemination of science.
+- Museum of Natural History: This is one of the must-see museums in New York.
+It was created for the study of the universe, the Earth, the human being and the dissemination of science.

-- Dakota Building: Located on the Upper West Side, this apartment building is infamous for the 1980 murder of John Lennon as he was about to enter his home.
+- Dakota Building: Located on the Upper West Side, this apartment building is sadly famous for the murder of John Lennon in 1980, when he was about to enter his house.

-- Ghostbusters Building: At 55 Central Park West sits the iconic Ghostbusters building, where some of the film's most iconic scenes take place.
+- Ghostbusters Building: At 55 Central Park West is the home of the iconic Ghostbusters building, where some of the most mythical scenes of the movie take place.